shivamrai83/POC-s/s3-rightsizeing/SETUP.md

 Or use a script to import from AWS (you'll need to create this based on your needs).

-### 5. Run in Dry-Run Mode First
+### 5. Generate Savings Recommendations

-Always test first:
+Run the tool:
 ```bash
 npm start
 ```

-This will analyze buckets and show potential savings without making changes.
+This will:
+- Analyze your S3 buckets
+- Calculate potential cost savings
+- Generate detailed recommendations
+- Save recommendations to database
+- Display comprehensive savings report

+**Important**: This tool is read-only and will NOT make any changes to your S3 buckets.

-### 6. Review the Output
+### 6. Review the Recommendations

-Check:
+Check the output for:
 - Which buckets were analyzed
-- How many objects need right-sizing
+- Objects with optimization potential
-- Potential cost savings
+- Potential monthly and annual savings
-- Any errors or warnings
+- Storage class transition recommendations
+- Lifecycle policy suggestions

-### 7. Run in Live Mode (Optional)
+### 7. Implement Recommendations (Manual)

-If satisfied with dry-run results:
-1. Edit `.env` and set `DRY_RUN=false`
-2. Run: `npm start`
+After reviewing recommendations:
+1. Go to AWS S3 Console
+2. Select a bucket from the recommendations
+3. Navigate to Management → Lifecycle
+4. Create lifecycle rules based on the tool's suggestions
+5. Monitor cost savings in AWS Cost Explorer

 ## Common Commands